 1. Provide timely quarterly financial reporting to post on the City's website for the public.
-2. Continue to foster relations and communication with other departments to enhance better working relationships.
-3. Continue to improve workflow, timeliness and accuracy both within Finance and other departments.
-4. Continue to perform internal audits focus on "cash", to assist in fraud assessment control.
-5. Monitor government affairs at both state and federal levels for potential cost/benefit to City operations.
-6. Complete the FY17 Comprehensive Annual Financial Report by December 31, 2017 and apply for the Government Finance Officers Association's (GFOA) Certificate of Achievement for Excellence in Financial Reporting.
-7. Complete the FY 18 Budget and received the Distinguish Budget Presentation Award.
-8. Maintain quality customer service in all telephone and personal contact with individuals interacting with the Finance staff.
-9. Continue to encourage professional development of Finance personnel by active participation in professional associations and training activities to increase productivity, performance and competency.
-10. Continue to promote eUtilities (Refuse On-Line Bill Pay) and eBilling (paperless bills) to our residents.
+2. Continue to improve workflow, timeliness and accuracy both within Finance and other departments.
+3. Continue to perform internal audits focus on "cash", to assist in fraud assessment control.
+4. Monitor government affairs at both state and federal levels for potential cost/benefit to City operations.
+5. Complete the FY 2018 Comprehensive Annual Financial Report by December 31, 2018 and submit for the Government Finance Officers Association's (GFOA) Certificate of Achievement for Excellence in Financial Reporting.
+6. Complete the FY 2019 Budget and submit for the Distinguish Budget Presentation Award.
+7. Maintain quality customer service in all telephone and personal contact with individuals interacting with the Finance staff.
+8. Continue to encourage professional development of Finance personnel by active participation in professional associations and training activities to increase productivity, performance and competency.
+9. Continue to promote eUtilities (Refuse On-Line Bill Pay) and eBilling (paperless bills) to our residents.
 By signing up, this would help reduce both postage and printing expenses.
-11. Develop additional strategies for revenue collections on delinquent accounts.
-12. Continue to pursue delinquent refuse and miscellaneous billing accounts owed to the City.
-13. Continue to audit and reconcile business licenses by ensuring the statuses of active businesses are current; and further, locating businesses operating without licenses for the purpose of licensing them properly and bringing them into compliance with City code.
-14. Continue to review and analyze current policies and procedures, data, and performance indicators within the department in order to improve the efficiency and effectiveness of the department.
-15. To complete the implementation of KRONOS Time and Attendance module and interface with Tyler Technology Financial Management (New World).
-16. To assist HR in implementation of Employee Suite (enrollment on line).
+10. Develop additional strategies for revenue collections on delinquent accounts.
+11. Continue to pursue delinquent refuse and miscellaneous billing accounts owed to the City.
+12. Continue to audit and reconcile business licenses by ensuring the statuses of active businesses are current; and further, locating businesses operating without licenses for the purpose of licensing them properly and bringing them into compliance with City code.
+13. Continue to review and analyze current policies and procedures, data, and performance indicators within the department in order to improve the efficiency and effectiveness of the department.
+14. To complete the implementation of KRONOS Time and Attendance module and interface with Tyler Technology Financial Management (New World).
+15. To adopt a "paperless" concept by stop printing payroll checks, W-2, etc.

-17. To adopt a "paperless" concept by stop printing payroll checks, W-2, etc. 18.
-To work with City of St. Louis and other neighboring Cities in attempt to convert parking meters to "Pay Station", in order to enhance the parking revenue.
+16. To work with City of St. Louis and other neighboring Cities in attempt to convert parking meters to "Pay Station", in order to enhance the parking revenue.
+17. Monitor the budget in order to maintain the level of the General Fund's fund balance as stated in the Strategic Goals and Objectives #3.

 - Received the Certificate of Achievement for Excellence in Financial Reporting for the Comprehensive Annual Financial Report for the Fiscal Year ended June 30, 2017. - Received the Distinguish Budget Presentation Award for Budget FY 2018. - Continued collecting delinquent refuse and miscellaneous bills owed to the City.
 Continue to work with collection agencies Valley Collection Services, LLC and Account Resolution Corporation, to collect on unpaid refuse and ambulance bills. - Continued to coordinate a calendar basis delinquent refuse account shut-off cycle with the Public Works and Parks Department, Sanitation Division.
-The shut-off cycles continues to be encouraging, resulting in a nominal number of accounts paid in full and/or signing up for payment agreements. - Continued to improve the budget document to ensure it is comprehensible to the public. - Continued oversight and coordination of the City's calendar. - Continued to convert paper records to electronic records. - Continued oversight of U City ROARS newsletter, which is distributed to all residents and businesses.
+The shut-off cycles continues to be encouraging, resulting in a nominal number of accounts paid in full and/or signing up for payment agreements. - Continued to improve the budget document to ensure it is comprehensible to the public. - Continued oversight and coordination of the City's calendar. - Continued to convert paper records to electronic records.